retrogradeorbit/bootleg/README.md

  - pod.retrogradeorbit.selmer.util
  - pod.retrogradeorbit.selmer.validator

-When used as a pod, bootleg require babashka 0.0.98 or higher.
+When used as a pod, bootleg requires babashka 0.0.98 or higher.

 ## Overview